osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 ---
-uid: AdapterConfiguration
+uid: SystemAndAdapterConfiguration
 ---

-# Adapter configuration
+# System and adapter configuration

-You can configure OSIsoft System and adapter components entirely using a single call for replacing the existing configuration.
+You can configure the System and adapter components together using a single call for replacing the existing configuration.

-## Import configuration
+## Import configuration file

-Complete the following to import the full adapter configuration using REST client:
+Complete the following to import the full changed configuration using REST client:

+1. Using any text editor, create a file that contains the System and adapter configuration in JSON form.
+	- For content structure, see [Sample configuration file](#sample-configuration-file).
+2. Save the file.
-1. Start any tool capable of making HTTP requests.
-2. Execute a PUT command with the contents of the JSON file to the following endpoint: `http://localhost:5590/api/v1/configuration -d '{JSON file name}'`
+2. Use any configuration tool capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration -d '{JSON file name}'`

 	Example using curl: